kevinychen/nikoli-puzzle-solver/README.md

 ## One-time setup

+Install [Poetry](https://python-poetry.org/docs/), Python's dependency manager.

 In the root directory, run:

-    poetry install  # note: building the z3 library may take a long time (up to 20 min) git submodule update --init
+    poetry install  # note: building the z3 library may take a long time, up to 20 min, on some machines git submodule update --init

 In the `pzprjs` directory, run: